ckaestne/seai/lectures/17_fairness_ii/fairness_ii.md

 ----
 ## Requirements for Fair ML Systems

-* Understand the environment and its assumptions (ENV)
+* Understand the environment and its assumptions
 	<!-- .element: class="fragment" -->
 	* Who are the stakeholders?
 Any disadvantaged groups?
 	* What is the target population distribution like?
-* Identify requirements (REQ) over the environment
+* Identify fairness requirements
 <!-- .element: class="fragment" -->
 	* What is the ultimate goal of the system being developed?
 	* What types of harm can be caused as side effects?